oracle/cluster-api-provider-oci/test/README.md

 The integration suite starts a local Kubernetes API server and etcd with `envtest`, installs the CAPI and CAPOCI CRDs and admission webhooks, and runs the CAPOCI controllers in-process.
 It does not require OCI credentials, Docker, or access to an OCI tenancy.
+OCI behavior used by controller lifecycle tests is provided by stateful in-process client fakes.

 Run the suite with: